dog

 Dogs Digest Differently Than Humans

 Dogs have shorter digestive tracts and different enzymes.
-Humans have the inborn capability to easily digest complex dishes.
-On the other hand, dogs are better off with simple, cooked, and plain foods.
+They are better off with simple, cooked, and plain foods.

 Vet-Recommended Food for Dogs

-Many veterinarians ask you to purchase a balanced commercial diet from top dog food brands.
-They also ask you to make homemade items.
-If you want to include human food for dogs, always have a detailed consultation with your vet.
-This is mandatory, especially if your dog has any pre-existing conditions.
+Many veterinarians recommend a balanced commercial diet from top dog food brands.
+If you want to include human food for dogs, always consult your vet first.

 Safe Human Foods for Dogs